cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletScheduler.rst

 .. java:method::  double cloudletSubmit(Cloudlet cl, double fileTransferTime)
    :outertype: CloudletScheduler

-   Receives an cloudlet to be executed in the VM managed by this scheduler.
+   Receives a cloudlet to be executed in the VM managed by this scheduler.

    :param cl: the submitted cloudlet
    :param fileTransferTime: time required to move the required files from the SAN to the VM